tommyliphysics/tommyli-ml/readme.md

 * /arxiv_trends/notebooks/ : I look at historical trends in the cond-mat category of the ArXiv.
 * /arxiv_trends/data/ : monthly data for the 500 most common keywords by appearance in the publication abstracts and titles.

+## A Vector Database of Classic English Literature

+Vector databases have recently come into play as a powerful application of Machine Learning methods to storing data, particulary natural language.
+Rather than merely searching a document by keywords, a vector database provides the capability to match records which are semantically similar to a search phrase.
+This is done by making use of part of a pre-trained large language model - specifically, the *embedding layer* of a deep neural network, which has been trained on a large natural language corpus to encode text data into a mathematical representation.
+This representation is an *embedding vector*, or a co-ordinate in a continuous space with hundreds or thousands of dimensions.
+The closer the vectors are in this space, the more similar the model believes the meanings corresponding to their decoded texts to be.

+In this project I demonstrate how to build a vector database from scratch in python, using a pre-trained transformer model and the [FAISS (Facebook Artificial Intelligence Similarity Search)](https://ai.meta.com/tools/faiss).
+The database consists of classic English literature texts acquired from [Project Gutenberg](https://www.gutenberg.org).

+You can find the following files in /literature_vdb:
+* /literature_vdb/notebooks/ : a guide to creating a vector database
+* /literature_vdb/data/ : the text data, embedding vectors, and FAISS-generated search indices.